 Can I choose my own PIN for my debit card?

-Yes, some banks will provide you with a PIN, which you can use one time and then you will be prompted to enter a new PIN.
 When you receive your debit card you’ll need to activate it.
 When you use your card, you’ll be able to create your own PIN.
 Most banks recommend that you change your PIN regularly for security reasons.

 What bank accounts can I link to my debit card?